bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-replace-disk.md

 ---
+title: Replace a physical disk
-title: Azure Stack bir fiziksel diski değiştirme | Microsoft Docs
+titleSuffix: Azure Stack
-description: Azure Stack bir fiziksel diskin nasıl değiştirileceği hakkında bir işlem özetlenmektedir.
+description: Learn how to replace a physical disk in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs